wendyverdonk93/docs/content/api/payment_methods/post-order-belfius.md

 | redirect_url                | string    | Customer will be redirected to this page after a successful payment. |
 | cancel_url                  | string    | Customer will be redirected to this page after a failed payment.  |

-Please make sure you check out our dedicated documentation for [Belfius](/payment-methods/belfius/)
+Read more about [Belfius](/payment-methods/banks/belfius/) on our documentation page.

 {{< /description >}}